ANGSD-wrapper/angsd-wrapper/Tutorial.md

 ---
 >### Note: A Word About Configuration Files

 >Each wrapper-specific configuration file is split into three parts: the `COMMON` definition, the 'not-using-common' section, and the wrapper-specifc variables section.
 If a wrapper utilizes the `Common` definition, it will always be on line 10.
 The 'not-using-common' section is blocked off by 94 hash marks (`#`).
 If you are not using the `Common_Config` file, please fill out the variable definitions in this section.
-Since we're using `Common_Config`, we can skip these lines. finally, the wrapper-specific section includes any other variable definitons as well as parameters for the specifc wrapper.
+Since we're using `Common_Config`, we can skip these lines. finally, the wrapper-specific section includes any other variable definitons as well as parameters for the specific wrapper.

 ---